Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/sparse_ae.rst

   }

-After scaling the features to *50x50* images an plotting them next to each other, we got the following result
+After scaling the features to *50x50* images an plotting them next to each other, we got the following result:

 .. figure:: ../images/features.*
   :scale: 100%